 US Releases List of Items Not Allowed When Entering the Country in 2026, Details Emerge

-- Being well-versed in the import laws of the U.S., hence knowing what is allowed in the country, also plays a key role
+- Being well-versed in the import laws of the US, knowing what is allowed in the country, also plays a key role

-- Travellers who violate these requirements risk having items seized and may even face legal trouble
+- Travellers who violate these entry requirements risk having items seized and may even face legal trouble

 Ghana’s top stories, now easier to find.
 Discover our new search feature!

-Travelling to the U.S. is an opportunity not many people can boast of.
+Travelling to the United States of America is an opportunity not many people can boast of.

-Currently, the U.S. has placed a full travel ban on 19 countries, barring their citizens from entering.
+Currently, the US has placed a full travel ban on entry for citizens from 19 other countries.

 Source: UGC

-It is therefore prudent for anyone desirous of relocating to the U.S. and having been issued a visa to be circumspect in order to avoid any trouble at the port of entry.
+Anyone who wishes to relocate to the US and has been issued a visa should be circumspect in order to avoid any trouble at the port of entry.

 Read also